srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     SendDeviceToCloudMessagesAsync();
     ```

+    The Main method also:

-    This method also executes the **InstallCACert** method which has some code to automatically install the root CA X.509 certificate to the local machine.
-And, it executes the **SendDeviceToCloudMessagesAsync** method that sends event telemetry from the simulated device.
+    * calls the **InstallCACert** method which includes the code to automatically install the root CA X.509 certificate to the local machine.
+    * calls the **SendDeviceToCloudMessagesAsync** method that sends event telemetry from the simulated device.

 1. Locate the **SendDeviceToCloudMessagesAsync** method, and then take a minute to review the code.